marcochisciedu/Thesis/README.md

-# <a id="title"> Mitigating Negative Flips in Model Updates by Compatible Learning Representation
+# <a id="title"> Mitigating Negative Flips in Model Updates by Compatible Representation Learning
 </a>

 This repository contains the code used in the experiments for my thesis:: <br>
-**Mitigating Negative Flips in Model Updates by Compatible Learning Representation** <br>
+**Mitigating Negative Flips in Model Updates by Compatible Representation Learning** <br>

 ## Requirements